Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Difference between Diffusion-Based Purifiers and Purification-Loss-Based Purifiers

 \subsection{Purification Loss vs. Clean Accuracy}

-In the literature, DISCO \citep{ho2022disco} is found to achieve both acceptable clean and robust accuracy by employing just one purification loss, while preserving model transferability.
-The purification loss of DISCO is defined as:
+In the literature, DISCO \cite{ho2022disco} is found to achieve both acceptable clean and robust accuracy by employing just one purification loss, while preserving model transferability.
+The purification loss is defined as:

 where $\mathcal{P}$ is a purifier used to purify input image $x_a$ by reconstructing the clean image $x$ in terms of $\ell_1$-norm loss between $x$ and $x_a$.